StandTurnip18/stock-market-research/README.md

 ### `pytorch_model.py`

 - **Functionality**:
-  - Opens the pickle file from `analyze_data_s&p500.py`.
+  - Loads the processed dataset from `analyze_data_s&p500.py`.
-  - Preprocesses the data by balancing the dataset to ensure a 50/50 split between upward and downward movements.
-  - Splits the data into training (pre-2023) and testing (2024) sets.
+  - Prepares training (pre-2023) and testing (2024) data.
+  - Implements a PyTorch-based neural network for stock movement prediction.
-  - Trains a PyTorch model on the training data and evaluates its accuracy.
+  - Evaluates model accuracy and performance.

 ### `xgboost_model.py`

 - **Functionality**:
-  - Similar to `pytorch_model.py`, but utilizes an Extreme Gradient Boosting (XGBoost) algorithm to predict stock movements.
+  - Similar to `pytorch_model.py`, but uses the XGBoost algorithm for classification.
-  - Outputs evaluations such as accuracy for the model's predictions.
+  - Trains the model on historical data and evaluates accuracy.

 ### `graph_seasonality.py`

 - **Functionality**:
-  - Takes a pickle file as input and separates the data by:
+  - Visualizes seasonal trends by analyzing average returns:
     - Day of the week
     - Month of the year
     - Day of the month
-  - Graphs the average return for each of these scenarios to visualize seasonal trends.
+  - Outputs line charts to show cyclical behavior.

 ### `analyze_seasonality.py`

 - **Functionality**:
-  - Similar to `graph_seasonality.py`, but includes more in-depth analysis.
+  - Conducts deeper statistical analysis of seasonality.
-  - Incorporates rolling averages to observe trends over time and generates heat maps for visual representation.
+  - Generates heat maps and rolling averages to detect trends.

+### `compute_irr.py`

+- **Functionality**:
+  - Computes Internal Rate of Return (IRR) for different investment strategies.
+  - Analyzes IRR by:
+    - Day of the week
+    - Month of the year
+    - Specific trading days
+    - Investing daily
+  - Uses `numpy_financial` for IRR calculations.
+  - Adjusts dynamically for varying market conditions.

 ## Data Sources

-The data for this project is sourced from various financial data APIs and repositories.
+The data for this project is sourced from Yahoo Finance and other financial data APIs.
 Ensure compliance with their terms of use when accessing and utilizing the data.

 ## Contributing